 (h) if it is for a pyrotechnics (special use) licence, be accompanied by the evidence referred to in regulation 157(3)(g); and

-(i) be accompanied by —
+(i) be accompanied by the fee; and

-(i) the fee; or

-(ii) if a fee is payable under regulation 184, the instalment payable under that regulation;

-and

 (j) be made to the Chief Officer.

-(4) If the application is in respect of a licence referred to in regulation 157(7), it need not be accompanied by an explosives management plan but, if it is not, must certify when the explosives management plan that relates to the licence was last reviewed.
+(4) If the application is in respect of a fireworks contractor licence, it need not be accompanied by an explosives management plan but, if it is not, must certify when the explosives management plan that relates to the licence was last reviewed.

 (5) Regulations 162 to 164, with any necessary changes, apply in relation to dealing with a renewal application as if it were an application for a licence.